 There are hundreds of really great looking guitars out there on the market - some great, some good and allot of really not so great, choices.
 But most look really, very good.

-I've just completed a in depth study on what goes into making a great guitar for this page and I believe it can be summed up with four main categories of quality factors.
+I've just completed a in depth study on what goes into making a great guitar for this page and I believe it can be summed up with nine main categories of quality factors.

-If you are playing for a few people without a amplifier you might need a dreadnought guitar with a big booming sound.
+Suitability - Will the guitar perform where and how you perform?
+Rock stars will need a different guitar than somebody sitting around the kitchen entertaining their mother.
+If you are playing for a few people without an amplifier you might need a dreadnought guitar with a big booming sound.

 Top quality materials and hardware choices, such as tuners and truss rods, along with master craftsmanship are needed to create a great guitar.

-Choice Solid woods are a major ingredient for producing great guitars.
+Choice solid woods are a major ingredient in producing great guitars.